How to avoid becoming homeless

 If you are suffering domestic abuse

-If you already have a court order that the violent person is ignoring you should contact the police.
+If you already have a court order that is being ignored, you should contact the police.

 If you have already contacted us and feel you need more help, or you want advice about your circumstances, you should contact the Housing Rights Service or the Simon Community.